nocturnalpollinator/waterboi/README.md

 # Waterboi
-A speach script to keep you hydrated.
+A speech script to keep you hydrated.
 It has support for multiple phrases.

 ## Installation
 `ln -s [absolute-path-to-waterboi.sh] /usr/local/bin/waterboi`